sangwa/eco-tha/README.md

 #### StatsD

 StatsD endpoint is retrieved from the `STATSD_ADDR` environment variable that is expected to have the format of `address:port`.
 If the port is omitted, the default port `8125` is used.
-The default value is to `10.10.4.14:8125` as per the task specification.
-Running the script with the default settings in a non-prepared environment will therefore cause an expected error of reporting the metrics generated during the execution of the script at the very end of the execution.
+The default value is set to `10.10.4.14:8125` as per the task specification.
+Running the script with the default settings in a non-prepared environment will therefore cause an expected error of reporting the metrics generated during the execution of the script at the very end of the execution due to the bogus target address.

 #### Slack Webhook